ChinZhang/MarshExplorer/README.md

 File needs to be edited when:
 1. New subject sets are added on Zooniverse
 - Follow format and add the subject set id (assigned in Zooniverse), subject set name and location
-3. New subjects of interest are added in Zooniverse
+3. New subjects of interest are added on Zooniverse
 - Follow format and add the name of subjects of interest under the corresponding shape
-4. New shapes for annotating are added in Zooniverse
+4. New shapes for annotating are added on Zooniverse
-- Follow format and add the shape along with any subjects of interest being annotated by it ** Note: code and database needs to be changed to account for any new tool labels (shapes) for annotation
+- Follow format and add the shape along with any subjects of interest being annotated by it
+- **Note: code and database needs to be changed to account for any new tool labels (shapes) for annotation